 I had been blogging for around three years, but had done almost no active marketing for it.
 It was something I did on Saturday mornings as a way to process my week and start to create a public record for what I was working on.

-The presenter turned at me and quickly retorted, “That’s a permission seeking question if I’ve heard one.”
+The presenter turned at me and quickly retorted, “That’s a permission seeking question if I’ve ever heard one.”

 I walked up to him in the hallway afterwards and pitched him the initial premise for The End of Jobs.
 It turned out that he’d been considering writing a similar book, but his business was at a place where it didn’t make sense to drop everything and work on a book.